Home > Analyses > Technology > Fidelity National Information Services, Inc.

 Accenture plc162B

-Fidelity National Information Services, Inc. ranks 5th among 16 competitors, with a market cap approximately 11.5% of the top player, IBM.
-The company is positioned below the average market cap of the top 10 competitors (64.6B) but remains above the sector median of 17.8B.
-It has a 13.8% market cap gap with the next closest competitor above it.
+Fidelity National Information Services ranks fifth among its peers.
+Its market cap stands at 9.12% of the sector leader, IBM.
+The company is below the average market cap of the top 10 competitors but remains above the sector median.
+There is a 43.48% gap to the next competitor above, indicating a notable scale difference.

 Comparisons with competitors